Creating Fear

 Things can get, and certainly have gotten, much worse.

 Recall that we retreat to group association when we feel that we are being squeezed out of society or when we feel that we and all we hold dear are threatened.
-In these conditions our ego and self-esteem are in desperate need of repair and we eagerly embrace and even obey the charismatic voices who promise to alleviate our internal subconscious suffering.
-If candidate Trump had one message, it was “there are many forces against you and only I can save you” We are empowered when public leaders at the highest levels openly, even if disingenuously, have our back.
+In these conditions, our ego and self-esteem are in desperate need of repair so we eagerly embrace and even obey the charismatic voices who promise to alleviate our internal subconscious suffering.
+If candidate Trump had one message, it was “There are many forces against you and only I can save you” We are empowered when public leaders at the highest levels openly, even if disingenuously, have our back.
 We believe that such leaders will return what has been taken from us and this is where our fears can be used to control us to dangerous levels.
 With our new-found power combined with the belief that our very lives are at stake, we are ready to make sacrifices for our protectors, “circle the wagons” for our group, and even strike out at the “threats”.
-This feeling of power makes up for all the years that we were wrongly cast aside – and we will not let go of this power.
+This feeling of power makes up for all the years when we were wrongly cast aside – and we will not let go of this power.
 Sadly, the psychological “perks” of fear, poor self-esteem, and group association is that they can cause us to do things we normally wouldn’t do on our own

 Not only do we identify with the group, but the group actually becomes our identity as we continually strive to reshape ourselves to be more like the people in our group – no matter how radical the group becomes.
 Being part of an ever-expanding group does wonders for our ego and self-esteem and the lure is often strong enough to pull us away from our core social anchors (tradition, religion, and even family).
 It is not uncommon to hear stories about families being ripped apart because of the divisive and highly manipulative noise coming out of Fox News and other conservative media outlets.

-A somewhat recent example of fear being used to control us, sacrifice us, and further spread the hate are the protests against the effort to stop the spread of Covid-19 in Michigan.
+A somewhat recent example of fear being used to control us, sacrifice us, and further spread the hate are the protests against the effort to stop the spread of COVID-19 in Michigan.

-With social media, the beast is now feeding the beast and the predator elite along with the Republican and Libertarian parties are losing control of the monster that they and Fox News have been nurturing for over the past 20 years.
+With social media, the beast is now feeding the beast, and the parasite class along with the Republican and Libertarian parties are losing control of the monster that they and Fox News have been nurturing for over the past 20 years.
 Two decades of creating fear and hate have allowed Trump to swoop up most of the Republican base.
 His followers are now on autopilot – eager to confirm their devotion to their savior, they mindlessly ignore actual threats to our Democracy, embrace the next conspiracy, and spread their own hate – all to restore their leader to his rightful spot and to keep their all-important safe-haven, restored self-esteem, and newly-found power intact.
-To make matters worse, there are significant elements Republican party that have chosen not to heal wounds but to fall in line and continue with fear mongering, divisive, and disingenuous rhetoric about the rigged election, whitewashing Jan 6th, critical race theory, “woke” corporations, and even President Biden’s burger ban.
-Shockingly, their long standing message to distrust our government is being continued with their pushback against measures to contain the pandemic – directly continuing the spread and killing Americans.
+To make matters worse, there are significant elements of the Republican party that have chosen not to heal wounds but to fall in line and continue with fear-mongering, divisive, and disingenuous rhetoric about the rigged election, whitewashing Jan 6th, critical race theory, “woke” corporations, and even President Biden’s burger ban.
+Shockingly, their long-standing message to distrust our government is being continued with their pushback against measures to contain the pandemic – directly continuing the spread and killing Americans.
 The list of people and ideas that we are being told to fear is continuing to grow, making us blind with hate and therefore blindly obedient.
 Not so ironically, all this is used as a justification to change laws across the nation that actually will allow the Republicans to rig the election.
 Not so surprisingly, they have the backing of many in the their base because they see all of this as actions to protect them.
 This will not turn out well.

 The Republican Party, conservatives, corporatists, libertarians, and free-marketers (and all their minions) have made us dizzy with failure, fear, hatred, and irrational behavior that is clearly driving American Democracy over a cliff.
-They convinced us to hate each other so that they can have their way with us.
-Maybe we should, hand in hand with our neighbors, work together to solve the problems that they have created and if we have to hate then direct our hate toward them.
+They convinced us to hate each other so that they could have their way with us.
+Maybe we should, hand in hand with our neighbors, work together to solve the problems that they have created, and if we have to hate then direct our hate toward them.
 Having common positive goals that we all work toward along with a common and actual enemy may be the only way we get out of this mess – unless it is too late.

 There is plenty of established psychology and social psychology understandings behind all of the above…